MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ---

-Add Microsoft 365 admin center tab

-To assign in M365 admin center...

-Delete...? **After you assign the usage location to the resource account, see [Assign Microsoft 365 licenses to user accounts with PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).**

 To validate the account creation and license assignment, sign in to any Teams Client using the account you created.

 ## Next steps

-### Configure distribution groups

-**REWORD--** When scheduling a meeting using Microsoft Teams, you can populate the **Add location** field ith the name of the meeting room.
-Create Exchange distribution groups and then add the appropriate resource accounts to add meeting rooms to the locations list. **REWORD**

-For Exchange Online, see [Create and manage distribution list groups in Exchange Online](/exchange/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups) for more information.

-For Exchange Server, see [Manage distribution groups](/Exchange/recipients/distribution-groups?view=exchserver-2019)

 ### Network and bandwidth

 You may need to apply custom network, bandwidth, or meeting policies to this account.
 For more information on network and bandwidth policies, see [Meeting policy settings for audio & video](/microsoftteams/meeting-policies-audio-and-video).
 For Teams Rooms, we recommend you set the meeting policy bandwidth to 10 Mbps.

-For collaboration purposes, turn on PowerPoint Live, Whiteboard, and shared notes. **You may want create a meeting policy to adjust participants and guest settings for Teams Rooms.** For example, review the lobby settings such as which attendees to automatically admit to meetings.
+For collaboration purposes, turn on PowerPoint Live, Whiteboard, and shared notes.
+You may want create a meeting policy to adjust participants and guest settings for Teams Rooms.
+For example, review the lobby settings such as which attendees to automatically admit to meetings.
 For more information on Teams meeting policies, see [Manage meeting policies in Microsoft Teams](/microsoftteams/meeting-policies-overview).

 ### Enable calling

 Teams supports calling on the Public Switched Telephone Network (PSTN).
 There are no unique requirements to enable calling with resource accounts.
 You enable the resource account for calling in the same way you enable a regular user.
 For more information, see [Microsoft Teams Phone](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone).

 > [!NOTE]
 > We recommend turning off voice mail for shared devices by assigning a calling policy to the device resource accounts.
 See [Calling and call-forwarding in Teams](../teams-calling-policy.md) for more information.

+### Configure distribution groups

+To organize your meeting room locations, you can add your device resource accounts to Exchange distribution groups.
+For example, if you have offices in three different geographic locations, you can create three distribution groups and add the appropriate resource accounts to each location.
+For more information, see [Create a rooms list](/exchange/recipients/room-mailboxes?view=exchserver-2019#create-a-room-list).

 ## Related articles